 Egloskerry is a village about 4 miles south-west of Launceston with the parish encompassing Tregeare, Badharlick, and Trebeath.
 It is bounded on the north by the River Attery (Ottery) which separates it from the parish of North Petherwin, on the east by St Stephen-by-Launceston, and St Thomas-by-Launceston, on the south by Trewen and Laneast, and on the west by Laneast and Tresmeer.
 The name Egloskerry is Cornish for ‘Church of Keri’.
 In the Domesday Roll, 20 William I (1087), this district was taxed under the name of Pen-hall-an, now Penheale.
 Soon after the Norman Conquest, if not before, the De Boterells, alias De Botreauxes, were in possession of the manor.
 Although Penheale Manor dates back to the Domesday Book of 1086, the architecture of the house today is mainly 17th and 20th century.
 The estate still farms a considerable area of land, both in the parish’s of Egloskerry and of North Petherwin.
 The village was placed on the national Railway map in 1891 with the building of the line from Launceston to Padstow.
 The road from North Petherwin at the junction with Langore is a consequence of the railway, as before it was just a narrow cart track, but to improve the railway communications with the outlying parishes, the North Cornwall Railway Company paid for the track to be widened and improved.
 For many old ‘Skerryites’ this piece of road was always known as ‘New Road’.

-The restoration which is now receiving its finishing touches, has been contemplated for many years, but it was not until last year that the funds would admit of the work being commenced.
+The restoration of 1887 had been contemplated for many years, but it was not until 1886 that the funds would admit of the work being commenced.
 Subscriptions were solicited by the Vicar (Rev Sloane-Evans), the Churchwardens – Messrs Stenlake and Keast, all of whom worked with praiseworthy zeal for the object in view, and a sum of about £850 was obtained, leaving about £150 to be raised, the total cost having been £1,000.

 Mr Otho B Peter, ARIBA, of Launceston, the Architect of the restoration, was then consulted, and the contract taken by Mr W Burt, St Thomas.